Chef Bianca Azupardo presents inspired seasonal menus that showcase locally-sourced ingredients, complemented by stunning views of the city.

 The Robert and Marian Cumming Lecture

-This lecture is free for members at the Friend level and above.
-RSVP for up to two tickets by emailing email@example.com
+This lecture is free for members at the ‘Gardiner Friend’ level and above.
+RSVP for up to two tickets by emailing email@example.com.
+Please be advised that space is limited.
+This benefit does not apply to the ‘Get Acquainted’ level.

 In the second half of the 19th century, majolica was the signature product of the renowned British firm, Minton & Company.
 Vibrantly coloured and robustly modelled, majolica is a revivalist form whose named invokes the maiolica of the Renaissance.
 It met with immediate success after its first major showing at the Great Exhibition of 1851 and became popular in homes across the British Empire and on both sides of the Atlantic after 1860.